Enfusion Inc (NYSE:ENFN) Forecasted to Earn FY2021 Earnings of $0.12 Per Share

-A number of other equities research analysts also recently commented on the company.
-William Blair assumed coverage on Enfusion in a research report on Monday.
-They set an “outperform” rating for the company.
-Bank of America began coverage on shares of Enfusion in a research note on Monday.
-They issued a “buy” rating on the stock.
-The Goldman Sachs Group began coverage on shares of Enfusion in a research report on Monday.
-They set a “neutral” rating and a $26.00 target price on the stock.
-Credit Suisse Group began coverage on shares of Enfusion in a research report on Monday.
-They set a “neutral” rating and a $26.00 target price on the stock.
-Finally, Stifel Nicolaus started coverage on Enfusion in a research report on Monday.
-They issued a “buy” rating and a $27.00 price target on the stock.
-Three analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Several other research firms have also commented on ENFN.
+Credit Suisse Group assumed coverage on shares of Enfusion in a report on Monday.
+They issued a “neutral” rating and a $26.00 price target on the stock.
+Stifel Nicolaus assumed coverage on shares of Enfusion in a research report on Monday.
+They issued a “buy” rating and a $27.00 price objective for the company.
+Piper Sandler assumed coverage on shares of Enfusion in a research report on Monday.
+They issued an “overweight” rating and a $26.00 price objective for the company.
+Morgan Stanley assumed coverage on shares of Enfusion in a research report on Monday.
+They issued an “equal weight” rating for the company.
+Finally, The Goldman Sachs Group assumed coverage on shares of Enfusion in a research report on Monday.
+They issued a “neutral” rating and a $26.00 price objective for the company.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 According to MarketBeat.com, Enfusion has an average rating of “Buy” and a consensus target price of $26.25.

-In other Enfusion news, major shareholder Hillhouse Investment Managemen sold 647,862 shares of the stock in a transaction that occurred on Monday, October 25th.
-The shares were sold at an average price of $15.89, for a total transaction of $10,294,527.18.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Director Roy Luo purchased 1,261,594 shares of the business’s stock in a transaction dated Monday, October 25th.
-The shares were purchased at an average cost of $17.00 per share, with a total value of $21,447,098.00.
-The disclosure for this purchase can be found here.
+In related news, Director Roy Luo purchased 1,261,594 shares of the firm’s stock in a transaction dated Monday, October 25th.
+The stock was acquired at an average price of $17.00 per share, with a total value of $21,447,098.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, major shareholder Hillhouse Investment Managemen sold 647,862 shares of Enfusion stock in a transaction on Monday, October 25th.
+The stock was sold at an average price of $15.89, for a total transaction of $10,294,527.18.
+The disclosure for this sale can be found here.

 Enfusion Inc is a provider of cloud-based investment management software and services.
 Through its software, analytics and middle/back-office managed services, it creates enterprise-wide cultures of real-time, data-driven intelligence, boosting agility and powering growth.
 Enfusion Inc is based in NEW YORK.